vinCurious/intuit_rit_challenge/README.md

 	3. Run the finalchart.jar file
 	4. Select particular file directory in which user files are extracted
-	5. Check for FinalChart.html file which shows correlations at same location where .jar files are kept
+	5. Check for FinalChart.html file which shows correlations at same location where .jar files are kept You can hover over each bubble to see all information about that user.
 	6. Run individualreports.jar file
 	7. Select particular file directory in which user files are extracted
 	8. Check for individual html reports at same location where .jar files are kept